* Dollar surges to highest in three years

 Its two-year bond yields slumped by than 100 basis points to 0.41%, heading for their biggest one-day fall since 1996.
 Italy’s 10-year bond yields slid as much as 90 bps to 1.40%.

 The gap over the safer German Bund’s yields tightened almost 100 bps from Wednesday’s closing levels and were set for the biggest daily drop since the 2011 euro one crisis.

+Markets elsewhere failed to respond to central bank action.
 Before the ECB move, the U.S. Federal Reserve promised a liquidity facility for money market mutual funds and the Bank of Japan made two unscheduled bond purchases totalling 1.3 trillion yen ($12 billion).